anhdhbn/telebit-relay/README.md

 cheaper to purchase data transfer (which we supply, obviously), which is only $1/month for most people.

-Just use the client ([stunnel.js](https://github.com/Daplie/node-tunnel-client)) with Daplie's tunneling service (the default) and save yourself the monthly fee by only paying for the data you need.
+Just use the client ([stunnel.js](https://git.coolaj86.com/coolaj86/tunnel-client.js)) with this tunneling service (the default) and save yourself the monthly fee by only paying for the data you need.

-	* Daplie Tunnel (zero setup)
+	* Node WS Tunnel (zero setup)
 	* Heroku (zero cost)
 	* Chunk Host (best deal per TB/month)